 - Increased risk of psychosis disorders

-Clearbrook’s Marijuana Addiction Treatment Program
+Clearbrook’s Marijuana Rehab Program

-During the course of your treatment stay, our clinical team will work closely with you and your support system to devise the appropriate aftercare plan that best suits your needs.
+Once a patient completes detoxification, they will then follow a customized treatment program, which focuses on one-on-one therapy, small groups, relapse prevention education, and family education.
+During a patient’s stay, our clinical team will work closely with them and their support system to devise the appropriate aftercare plan that best suits their needs.
 This step is crucial in the early recovery process.
-A well thought out aftercare program will increase your chances of continued sobriety and a life free of the mental obsession.
+A well-thought-out aftercare program will increase the client’s chances of long-lasting sobriety.

 Our dedicated and knowledgeable staff is available 24 hours a day to answer your questions regarding our marijuana addiction treatment program and how we can best serve you.

-- NIH, Marijuana use disorder is common and often untreated
+- NIH- Marijuana use disorder is common and often untreated

-- NCBI, Adverse Health Effects of Marijuana Use
+- NCBI- Adverse Health Effects of Marijuana Use